WazeUSA/WazeUSA-Terms-of-Use/README.md

 	* **All Repository Admin(s) agree to turn the repository over to the care of the Organization Owners.** Organization Owners may *only* assign a single Interim Repository Admin.
 At least three Organization Owners must agree on the Interim Repository Admin before that person is assigned the Admin role for the repository.

-	* **The Organization Owners unanimously agree some or all content within a repo does not meet the intent of the WazeUSA organization.** See the Repository Admins section for details of allowed actions.
+	* **The Organization Owners unanimously agree some or all content within a repo does not meet the intent of the WazeDev organization.** See the Repository Admins section for details of allowed actions.

 3. Before performing any actions on a repository that the Repository Admins cannot perform themselves, you must obtain approval from all Repository Admins.